VFA-211

 Strike Fighter Squadron 211 (VFA-211), nicknamed the "Fighting Checkmates", is an aviation unit of the United States Navy established in 1945.
-The squadron is based at Naval Air Station Oceana and is equipped with the Boeing F/A-18E/F Super Hornet.
+The squadron is based at Naval Air Station Oceana and is equipped with the Boeing F/A-18E Super Hornet.

 Insignia and nickname

 The squadron insignia depicts a character known as "Brutus" holding a rocket, from the original logo for VB-74.
 Eleven stars are arranged in groups of seven and four to mark the squadron's numerical designation, "SEVEN FOUR".
 The shield recalls the squadron's sixteen-year association with the F-8 Crusader.
 By tradition, the "Brutus" mascot is painted on an aircraft whenever the Fighting Checkmates spend Christmas away from home.
-The squadron's radio call sign is "Nikel."
+The squadron's radio call sign is "Nickel."

 History

 Three U.S. Navy squadrons have been designated VF-211.
 The first was established in 1948 and disestablished in 1949.
 The second VF-211 was established in 1955 and later redesignated VF-24 in 1959.
 The third VF-211 was established as VB-74 in 1945, eventually became VFA-211, and is the subject of this article.